ZouzIO/terraform-aws-attribute-sensor/README.md

 - CloudFormation stack for the Attribute Sensor registration ( optional )

 ## Registration Methods
-For now, the module supports two registration methods:
+For now, the module supports three registration methods:
 ### Cloud Formation
 The module will create a CloudFormation stack to register the Attribute Sensor automatically.
+### HTTP
+The module invokes an HTTP request in order to register the Attribute Sensor automatically.
+In this case, the `token` value must be provided to authenticate the request.
 ### Manual
 The Attribute Sensor must be registered manually.
 Also, in that case, the `external_id` value must be provided to Attribute to complete the registration process.
 ## Cost Allocation Tags